 To those who know Ratner’s controversial Atlantic Yards project, which includes the arena and 16 planned towers, the developer’s claim was a hoot.
 Why else would Brooklyn not yet have seen the much-promised Atlantic Yards affordable housing (and most of the jobs) if not for “the economics”?

 But Rose seemed unaware of the community resistance to eminent domain and sweetheart deals for Atlantic Yards, chronicled widely in the press, the documentary film Battle for Brooklyn, and the documentary play In the Footprint: the Battle Over Atlantic Yards.
+(As of August 2014, Atlantic Yards has been disingenuously renamed Pacific Park by the new joint venture, Greenland Forest City Partners, led by the Chinese government-owned Greenland Group.)

 The coronation would have been further complicated had Rose noticed a federal corruption trial ongoing in Lower Manhattan, during which Forest City Ratner was seeing its business practices under a microscope.